afxalz/apptainer_playground/README.md

 # Apptainer Playground

-This repository provides a way to run the different software systems inside a [Apptainer](https://apptainer.org/) container.
+This repository provides a way to run the different software systems inside an [Apptainer](https://apptainer.org/) container.
-Apptainer allows you, an average user, to use software systems like the [MRS-UAV System](https://github.com/ctu-mrs/mrs_uav_system) without installing it into your local system and thus cluttering your OS with different software.
+Apptainer allows you, an average user, to use software systems like the [MRS-UAV System](https://github.com/ctu-mrs/mrs_uav_system) without installing it and the required dependencies into your local system and thus prevents cluttering your OS with different software.

 **Advantages of using Apptainer for development**

 * The container image won't change on its own and, therefore, will work and be compatible even when you update or reinstall your system.
-* The container image will run across different OS versions, e.g., with a ROS Noetic-based image on the 18.04 host system.
+* The container image will run across different OS versions, e.g., a ROS Noetic-based image on the 18.04 host system.
-* The container image can be backed up easily by copy-pasting a single file.
+* The container image can be backed up and shared easily by copy-pasting a single file.
 * The container image (sandboxed) can be altered and saved again, allowing you to store a particular configuration for later testing.

 **Why Apptainer and not just Docker?**